Zero-Inflated Autoregressive Conditional Duration Model for Discrete Trade Durations with Excessive Zeros: Estimation and Asymptotic Properties

 Let $L_{n}(\theta)$ denote the log likelihood which depends on the limit time-varying parameter $f_{1}(\theta),...,f_{n}(\theta)$

 and let $L_{\infty}$ denote the limit log likelihood function

-Proposition \ref{prop:invertibility} appeals to the results in \cite{Blasques2014} to establishes the invertibility of the score filter.
-The proof presented in \ref{app:proofs} is an application of the results in \cite{Blasques2014} to our current model.
-In Example \ref{exm:invertibility}, we further illustrate how the invertibility can be verified in the current context.
-Below, we let $\mathrm{E}_{x_{i}>0}$ denote the conditional expectation $\mathrm{E}_{x_{i}>0}[\cdot]=\mathrm{E}[\cdot|x_{i>0}]$.
+Proposition \ref{prop:invertibility} appeals to the results in \cite{Blasques2022} to establish the invertibility of the score filter with zero-inflated negative binomial distribution as stated in \eqref{eq:gasProposedRecursion} and \eqref{eq:gasProposedScore}.
+The proof presented in Technical Appendix A is an application of the results in \cite{Blasques2022} to our current model.